321zer0/video-sorter/README.md

 # video-sorter
-A command-line utility to group the videos in a directory according to their aspect ratio
+This is a command-line utility that I made to automatically group videos with the same aspect ratio and/or resolution in their own directories to that I can process them in batch later on.